 Making chutneys versus jam entails a lack of added pectin.
 Instead they use the natural pectin and starches contained in many fruits (plus some added sugar) to create a gelatinous texture with the application of heat and acid.
 Pectin is a fiber that is present to varying quantities in fruits and vegetables.
 (The Spruce Eats has a nice list of relative pectin quantities in most fruits.)
 Basically you are activating the pectin and reducing the water quantity to make a thick gel.
 Since chutney typically calls for less sugar, it’s not as thick as jam (and contains larger chunks) but you will often see fruits with higher pectin called for as part of the recipe – apples, pears, or lemons – but it can absolutely be done without those.
 Since strawberries don’t have much natural pectin, some added sugar and properly reducing the water are the biggest components of a well textured chutney here.
 For those that want more of discussion about how the pectin, sugar, acid, and heat interact, Food Crumbles has a good description.

 It’s been mentioned before that I am rather lazy when it comes to things like canning.
 Rather than do full water baths to make everything shelf stable at room temperature, I store them in the fridge or freezer.
 Typically, I’m not making enough of any particular product that I can’t fit it.
 And since things like chutney get eaten so quickly in our house, it really isn’t an issue.
 Since I add the very hot product into clean jars and seal them immediately, I still get a vacuum seal creation which keeps air out and extends the fridge self-life by eliminating oxygen.
-I do recommend that you read up on proper canning methods if you want to store things at room temperature or give them as gifts.
+I do recommend that you read up on proper water bath canning methods if you want to store things at room temperature or give them as gifts.
 Savvy Eats has good scientific explanation of this.

 Strawberry Cilantro Chutney